RickyRomero/hello.rickyromero.com/projects/shut-up/index.md

 2 years later, I wrote what became the foundations for Shut Up on most major browsers.
 I'd learned a lot about JavaScript in the 7 years since I'd released Shut Up 1.0.
 Shut Up 3.0 was a complete overhaul which retained all the features users like about the extension, added new features like a configurable keyboard shortcut and localizations, and dramatically improved reliability when hiding and showing comments.

-This version runs in Chrome, Edge, Firefox, Opera, Brave, and any other browsers which use the WebExtension API.
+This version runs in Chrome, Edge, Firefox, Opera, Brave, and any other browsers which use the WebExtensions API.
 In 2022, Shut Up 7.0 continues to use the same foundations as its 5-years-ago rewrite.

 (screenshot gallery of Shut Up running in Chrome, Edge, Firefox, Opera, and Brave)